How do you say sieve in irish

 When it comes to translating words from one language to another, there can often be regional variations in the way certain terms are used.
 This is especially true when it comes to translating words into Irish, a language with various dialects and regional differences.

-See also How to get an auto sieve to work
+See also How to check sieve integrity

 For example, the word for “sieve” in Irish can vary depending on the region.
 In some parts of Ireland, the word “crios” is used to refer to a sieve, while in other regions, the word “crannóg” is used.
 These regional variations in translations can reflect the unique cultural and linguistic heritage of different areas.